2017 Green Property Summit Speakers

 Katie Swenson, Vice President Design, Enterprise Community Partners, Inc; USA

 As an international leader in sustainable design for low-income communities, Katie oversees National Design Initiatives for Enterprise Community Partners, Inc., directing the Affordable Housing Design Leadership Institute and the Enterprise Rose Architectural Fellowship.
-These cultivate a new generation of community architects through hands-on experience and high-impact projects in local communities across the country.
+These cultivate a new generation of community architects through hands-on experience and high-impact projects in local communities across the USA.
 Over the last 17 years, the 60+ program fellows remain leaders in community design, spearheading a national movement of architects dedicated to community development and social activism.

 Matthew Ensor, Business Director – Advisory, Beca